sakusanpuwan/sakusanpuwan/README.md

 - 🔭 I’ve successfully completed training in full stack development at the **Bright Network Tech Academy** and joined as a **Software Engineering Associate** at **Lloyds Banking Group**!

-- 🌱 I’m currently learning **Java, JavaScript, APIs and React app development**
+- 🌱 I’m currently learning **Java, JavaScript, APIs, and React app development**

 - 💬 Chat to me about **coding, football or 3D printing!**